Korean Air Flight 801: Rika Matsuda

 Governor Carl Gutierrez found 11-year-old Rika Matsuda, from Japan, who had boarded the flight with her mother, 44-year-old Shigeko.
 They were heading to Guam on vacation.
 Rika Matsuda described to interpreters what happened to her mother and her.
 Luggage piled on the girl and her mother as the crash occurred; Rika Matsuda said her mother, unable to free herself, asked her to leave.
 Shigeko died in the fire.
-After escaping from the aircraft, Rika discovered a surviving flight attendant, Lee Yong Ho (이용호).
+After escaping from the aircraft, Rika discovered a surviving flight attendant, Lee Yong Ho.
 They stayed together until Gutierrez discovered them.
 Rika Matsuda, treated at Guam Memorial Hospital in Tamuning, was released on August 7, 1997, and was reunited with her father, Tatsuo Matsuda.
 The two were then escorted to the Governor House, where they were the guests of Gutierrez and the First Lady of Guam, Geri Gutierrez, for several days; afterward, Rika and Tatsuo Matsuda flew to Japan.